phyloref/jphyloref/README.md

 # Build and execution instructions

 JPhyloRef can be built from source by running `mvn package` from the source directory.
-This will create a JAR file in the target directory, which can be executed by running, for example:
+This will create a JAR file in the `target/` directory, which can be executed by running, for example:

 ```